In the RepTrak system, Governance defines a company’s performance on three key metrics:

 Microsoft: a Case Study in Government Excellence

-The LEGO Group and The Bosch Group are the two leading corporations in Citizenship.
+The LEGO Group and The Bosch Group are the two leading corporations in Governance.
 When the public thinks about these companies, they believe that they have a good understanding of how the company runs and trust that both companies stand for high ethical standards.

 A company that stands out in Governance amongst its counterparts in the tech industry is Microsoft.
 Recently, the industry has faced steep levels of mistrust and skepticism from the public, but Microsoft has deftly navigated these controversies by connecting its products and services to its purpose and ethical values.
 When faced with public pushback due to unsatisfactory product bugs, Microsoft was able to retain stakeholder trust by remaining transparent and laser focused on resolving its customers’ issues.